albertzheng07/Behavioral-Cloning/writeup_template.md

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+I did these in both the clockwise and counter clockwise directions.
 Here is an example image of center lane driving:

 ![alt text][image2]